take my breath away

 PS - If you don't already follow @myathensstyle, you should.

-Aspen Fairchild is the sartorial genius behind this lil gem in the Athens creative community.
+Aspen Fairchild is the sartorial mastermind behind this local IG community.

 outfit 1: thrifted Timber King bomber, American Eagle top, J. Crew skirt, white Chucks that I am not over yet